adonisjs/fold/README.md

 ## Contextual bindings
 Contextual bindings allows you to register custom dependency resolvers on a given class for a specific dependency.
 You will be mostly using contextual bindings with driver based implementations.

 For example: You have a `UserService` and a `BlogService` and both of them needs an instance of the Drive disk to write and read files.
-You want to the `UserService` to use the local disk driver and `BlogService` to use `S3DiskDriver`.
+You want the `UserService` to use the local disk driver and `BlogService` to use the s3 disk driver.

 > **Note**
 > Contextual bindings can be defined for class constructors and not for container bindngs